 Port Hueneme, CA

-This position will conduct classroom lectures and field instruction designed to impart technical knowledge in the principles of job planning, project site layout, estimating and material take off, resource leveling and techniques of construction management.
+Conduct classroom lectures and field instruction designed to impart technical knowledge in the principles of job planning, project site layout, estimating and material take off, resource leveling and techniques of construction management.
 Instructors shall also develop skills for various types of carpentry/masonry applications utilizing various hand/power tools and construction materials.

 Present material in accordance with approved lesson plans and course control documents.
 Make adjustments in presentation, inject personal experiences as examples or other instructional methods to stimulate class participation, motivate the students and encourage instructor-student interaction.
 Provide remedial instruction as required.